connor4ai/hazel-hue/replit.md

 - June 24, 2025: Implemented Bright Spring as ninth complete season with electric 64-color palette and high-contrast dynamic styling
 - June 24, 2025: Implemented Light Spring as tenth complete season with delicate 64-color palette and luminous gentle styling
 - June 24, 2025: Implemented True Autumn as eleventh complete season with rich 64-color palette and warm earthy styling
+- June 24, 2025: Implemented Dark Autumn as twelfth and final complete season with deep 64-color palette and sophisticated dramatic styling
+- June 24, 2025: Completed all 12 seasons of the color analysis system with comprehensive palettes and detailed style guidance

 ## User Preferences